T3TR15/t3tr15.github.io/README.md

 # Liability
 The developers of T3TR15 are not responsible for any damages, both physical and psychological, to any animate or inanimate objects as a result of an unfavorable T3TR15 experience.

-# That's all there is.
-Now head on over to https://t3tr15.github.io and enjoy!
-Please report bugs by emailing t3tr15.github.io@gmail.com.

 # Copyright concerns
 The developers of T3TR15 do not own anything related to the registered trademark of Tetris.
 This Tetris variant was made only for educational purposes.

+# That's all there is.
+Now head on over to https://t3tr15.github.io and enjoy!
+Please report any bugs (not including those mentioned under the "Potential errors" heading) by emailing t3tr15.github.io@gmail.com.